 - Our physicians, along with GI radiologists, surgeons, physician assistants and nurse practitioners, nurses, and dietitians, provide care for all forms of digestive and liver diseases.
 We have a variety of programs and clinics in communities throughout Michigan.

-- We have established a number of clinical centers of excellence, including the Hepatology Program, the Crohn's and Colitis Program, the Wilson Disease Program, the multidisciplinary Michigan Bowel Control Program, the Esophageal Disorders Program, and the Functional Bowel Disorders Program.
+- We have established a number of clinical centers of excellence including the Esophageal Disorders Program, the Functional Bowel Disorders Program, the Hepatology Program, the Inflammatory Bowel Disease (IBD) Program, the Interventional Endoscopy Program, the multidisciplinary Michigan Bowel Control Program, and the Wilson Disease Program.

 U-M Health Blogs